wp-plugins/buddypress-members-only/readme.txt

 1. Register page URL or redirect page for non member of your buddypress site

 == Changelog ==
+= Version 1.1.0 =
+Since version 1.1.0, We added a new option: Opened Page URLs, you can add any urls (enter one URL per line please) which opened to public, guest can view content of these opened post / pages / stores... and so on, and they will not be redirected to register page.

 = Version 1.0.5 =
 Solve the problems in some themes about "headers already sent" error